Rehabilitation and reintegration of psittacines

 The 7 stages of the process

-1. Intake, health and identification
+1. Reception, health and identification

 2. Physical and behavioral recovery